-MWBA gathers every 3rd weekend for trail work on multi-user trails in the San Gabriel Mountains.
+MWBA gathers once a month for trail work on multi-user trails in the San Gabriel Mountains.

 Usually on a Sunday, volunteers spend the morning correcting drainage, rock armoring switchbacks, patching ruts, moving land slides, and fixing trail surfaces.
 MWBA focuses on keeping our trails accessible for all user groups, not just mountain bikers.
 We also take the opportunity to speak with riders we see on the trail about bike bells, trail courtesy, and volunteer work.